 When people return to the building the next day, fewer contaminants remain, and space is filled with clean, fresh air.
 It’s important to note, this method may require more regular maintenance to systems, particularly the filters.

 While on the topic of filters, keeping them well maintained is another way to ensure cleaner air.
 Standard filters won’t actually trap airborne disease particles; however, they do allow better airflow.
 When more outdoor air can flow into an area, it helps to dilute the level of contaminants in the air.
 It also keeps air flowing more freely, meaning there is less stagnation of air.

 There are two types of more efficient filters that can be used in air condition and ventilation systems.
 High-Efficiency Particle Arrestance (HEPA) filters can catch much smaller particles.
 Usually, they’re used in operating theatres and other places requiring specialist air control.

 The other is Ultra-violet Germicidal Irradiation (UVGI), which is a way of disinfecting air streams.
 UV heat lamps are installed inside ventilation systems to kill bacteria contained in the air stream.

 The issue with both of these solutions is that unless the ventilation and air condition systems are already built for HEPA or UVGI, then it can be extremely difficult and expensive to retrofit them.
 In most cases, this means standard commercial buildings may not be suited to this type of technology, without going to serious expense.

 Use ‘Full Outdoor Air’ Functions

-While none of these methods will completely eradicate airborne disease from your building, they all contribute to better air health.
-This in turn limits the occupants’ exposure to airborne contaminants, and creates a healthier environment for everybody.
+While none of these methods will completely eradicate the airborne disease from your building, they all contribute to better air health.
+This, in turn, limits the occupants’ exposure to airborne contaminants, and creates a healthier environment for everybody.